alextanhongpin/evolutionary-architecture/ab-testing.md

 - can we use bandit algorithm for testing?
 - how to create an a/b testing framework

+## Strategy

+- select two (or more) features to compare
+- decide on how to split the users (hash string ids into integers, then take odd/even, take user in id ranges, show to users by different time zones)
+- decide which users should be in the denylists/allowlists (by ips etc)
+- decide on which environment to perform tests, or which not to perform (usually in staging etc you still want to run the tests to see if the code is working)

 ## References
 - http://blog.richardweiss.org/2016/12/25/hash-splits.html
 - https://blog.offerup.com/a-good-hash-is-hard-to-find-60e8a201e8ce